-Under the Nasdaq listing requirements, a majority of the members of our Board must be independent.
-The Board has determined that of our current nonmanagement directors, Mr. Gerns, Mr. Ledwith, Gen. Wakelin and Mr. Werner, are each independent of the Company and management within the meaning of the Nasdaq listing requirements.
-Messrs.
-Leparulo and Ross are not "independent" under the Nasdaq listing requirements because each is an employee of the Company.
+Under the NASDAQ listing requirements, a majority of the members of our Board must be independent.
+The Board has determined that of our current non-management directors, Mr. Gerns, Mr. Ledwith, Ms. Swenson, Gen. Wakelin and Mr. Werner, are each independent of the Company and management within the meaning of the NASDAQ listing requirements.
+Mr. Leparulo is not "independent" under the NASDAQ listing requirements because he is an employee of the Company.